 Friday, October 6 | Start in the NH Bingen, thereafter practice in the equine clinic

-- 9:30 – The action in the wet labs.
-Participants will be rotated among all wet labs: ultrasound, FES, AMG, EMG, manual techniques.
+- 9:30 – Preparation for the action during the wet labs.
+Participants will be rotated among all wet labs: ultrasound, functional electric stimulation, acoustic myography, surface electromyography and manual techniques.
 The wet labs will be run on parallel.

 - 11:30 – Coffee break and transport to the site of the wet labs